![]() Back to Annual Meeting Page

 David L. Bearman, MD, Deputy Director Health Policy and Grants development, Santa Barbara Regional Health Authority, 110 Castillion Drive, Goleta, CA 93117-3028, 805-685-9525, davidb@sbrha.org

 Cannabis has over a 3000-year history as a medicinal.
 It was in the United States Pharmacopoeia from the 1850s until 1941.
-The AMA testified against the 1937 Marijuana Tax Act, saying they knew of NO problems with the use of cannabis.
+The AMA testified against the 1937 Marijuana Tax Act, saying they knew of NO problems with cannabis.
 In the 1970s and 80's eight states did medical research, which found that cannabis was efficacious in treating nausea and stimulating appetite.
-More recently, studies in the UK, reported in the Lancet, show that the AMA was right: cannabis has medicinal value.
-The 1999 IOM report also supported that same conclusion.
+More recently, studies in the UK reported in the Lancet show that the AMA was right: cannabis has medicinal value.
+The 1999 IOM report also supported that conclusion.

-The medical cannabis (aka marijuana) issue touches a broad spectrum of issues: the Bill of Rights, religious freedom, mental health, proper expenditure of taxpayer dollars, States' Rights, Doctor-Patient Relationship, evidence based medicine, Personal Privacy, Illegal Search & Seizure, Forfeiture, parenting, discrimination , science vs. superstitution, abuse of government authority, and capricious actions of government agencies such as the Medical Board of California (MBC).
+Yet we have apparently turned our back on science and history.
+We have passed laws which are worse than ineffective.
+They erode the very freedoms this country stands for.
+Is this because as a society we have chosen to emphasize superstition, demonization and propaganda over facts?
+The marijuana issue touches a broad spectrum of issues: the Bill of Rights, religious freedom, mental health, proper expenditure of taxpayer dollars, States' Rights, Doctor-Patient Relationship, Personal Privacy, Illegal Search & Seizure, Forfeiture, parenting, discrimination and science vs. superstition, abuse of government authority, and capricious actions of MBC.

 This panel will look at some of these issues as it explores the consequences of today's drug laws on today's medicine, law and society.
-We will address what is quality care, How do you set standards, clinical vs laboratory medical research, law, court decisions, Americans for Safe Access suit against HHS, public opinion, actions of the FDA, Medical Boards and Public Health Departments in addressing these issues.
-Raised by today's policies towards patients and therapy, particularly with alternative and complementary medicine.
+We will address medical and laboratory research, law, court decisions, public opinion, actions of Medical Boards and Public Health Departments in addressing these issues.

 Learning Objectives: